mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 And here is the explanation about our missing Tomster.
 With `ember-css-modules` installed, all the class selectors present in `app.css` end with a custom id.
 But this custom id is not present in our component's template, we still have `class="right tomster"`.
-As result, no CSS style is found for `.right` and `.tomster` and no style applies.
-On the contrary, the rules defined for main elements like `div` don't have any custom id added and keep applying.
+As a result, no CSS class is found for `.right` and `.tomster` and no style applies.
+On the contrary, the rules defined for main elements like `div` match by the element itself and thus keep applying.

 `ember-css-modules` relies on class selectors to isolate the CSS and prevent it from applying globally.
 The isolation system applies to every CSS file,